rockstor/rockstor-doc/intro.rst

 Below is the list of all features supported in Rockstor at a glance.
 Features in *prod* status are production ready where as *beta* indicates features not yet ready for prime time.
-Some unsupported and planned features are also listed for clarity.
+Some unsupported and planned features are also listed.

 +-----------------------------+---------+--------------------------------+
 | Feature                     | support | notes                          |